Skip to main content

 Why is metadata important?
 Without metadata, your content and assets would just sit in a digital archive, unable to be found or managed in any effective way.
 That’s because the system would have no way to understand what the content is, and as a result, users could never put in any kind of search term, or use labels, to find the content they need.

 In fact, there are a variety of types of metadata, each enabling a different kind of activity or function within the DAM.
-It allows administrators to organize content effectively, or external users – like customers – to find content on your ecommerce site.
+It allows administrators to organize content effectively, helps creatives find content, and external users – like customers – to find content on your e-commerce site.

 In this blog, we’re going to quickly explain these different metadata types – focusing primarily on descriptive and administrative metadata – so you have a better understanding of how to use your metadata effectively.